-Corporate Governance is, on the one hand, a collection of principles of ethical business conduct and, on the other, a set of rules serving to establish a balance between the interests of all capital market participants involved in the operation of companies.
+Corporate Governance is a code of ethical business conduct, but also a system of regulations designed to ensure a balance between the interests of all capital market participants involved in the governance of companies.

-- transparency of the Company’s operations as a listed company,
+- transparency of its operations as a listed company,

 Corporate Governance reports

-Reports released pursuant to Art.
-29.3 of the Rules of the Warsaw Stock Exchange:
+Reports filed pursuant to Section 29.3 of the Rules of the Warsaw Stock Exchange: